LEVI and MARTHA (HILL) BOSTICK HISTORY

-Levi Bostick was born in North Carolina; Martha Hill was born in South Carolina; they were married in the former State and lived there some years, when they emigrated to Alabama and settled at Montgomery.
-After several years’ residence in that place they came to Texas, in 1829, locating on Mill Creek, in Austin county.
-From this place they moved, in 1831, to the Colorado, and there the following year Mr. Bostick died.
+Levi Bostick was born in North Carolina; Martha Hill was born in South Carolina; they were married in the former State and lived there some years when they emigrated to Alabama and settled at Montgomery.
+After several years’ residence in that place they came to Texas, in 1829, locating on Mill Creek, in Austin County.
+From this place they moved, in 1831, to Colorado, and there the following year Mr. Bostick died.

 His widow survived about ten years, dying at the same place in 1840.
 They were the parents of nine children, six of whom accompanied them to Texas, the two eldest daughters having married and settled in Alabama before the family’s removal from that place, and a third daughter, who also had married, moving to Texas at a later date.